byjg/php-scriptify/docs/script.md

 	// ...

     /**
-     * This is sample method
+     * This is a sample method
      * @param string $param1
      * @param string $param2
      */